Notes from Dr AG Andjaparidze ( email@example.com)

 We all know respiratory and alimentary tracts are common sites for viral entry.
 Many viruses can infect susceptible cells of both tracts.
 In 1983, I had detected coronavirus particles in stool samples in children with dual unknown respiratory and gastrointestinal mild symptoms.
 However, no further studies or discussions regarding coronavirus replication has been carried out (1).

-All known seven coronaviruses have been identified as a causative agent of mild (HCoV-229E; HCoV-OC43; HCoV-NL63 and HCoV-HK11) and severe (SARS-CoV; MERS- CoV and finally COVID 19) respiratory infections.
+All known seven coronaviruses have been identified as a causative agent of mild (HCoV-229E; HCoV-OC43; HCoV-NL63 and HCoV-HK11) severe (SARS-CoV; MERS- CoV and finally COVID 19) respiratory infections.

 Gastrointestinal symptoms in up to 57% of patients with coronavirus HCoV-OC43 is well documented (2).
 Gastrointestinal symptoms are also presented in patients with SARS-CoV(3).
 Active virus replication was identified in the small and large intestine specimens from colonoscopy biopsy and autopsy (4).
 A significant portion of SARS patients had gastrointestinal symptoms; the viral load was the highest in stool specimens followed by nasopharyngeal aspiration specimens (3).